 Raccoons are wild animals and some people may find it hard to disturb them in their natural habitat.
 However, when raccoons approach or enter your home or are too close for comfort, please do not approach them.
 Healthy raccoons are not friendly, so if a raccoon seems interactive, it is likely rabid.
 Rabid raccoons are incredibly dangerous to engage with, so we highly recommend calling a professionally trained raccoon removal specialist.
 Wildlife X Team® can safely remove and relocate raccoons and repair raccoon damage.

-More About Racoons
+More About Raccoons

-- The raccoon is a medium-sized bear-like mammal that was originally only found in North America.
+- The raccoon is a medium-sized mammal that was originally only found in North America.
 Due to the deliberate introduction of the raccoon into other countries, the common raccoon can also be found now in Europe and Japan.

-- The average raccoon is around 70 cm from the raccoon's nose to the tip of the raccoons tail.
-A fully grown raccoon can weigh up to 10kg and can live for up to 20 years in captivity.
+- The average raccoon is around 70 cm from the raccoon's nose to the tip of the raccoon's tail.
+A fully-grown raccoon can weigh up to 10kg and can live for up to 20 years in captivity.
 Raccoons in the wild, however, tend to have a much lower life expectancy.

 - The most distinctive feature of the raccoon is the black mask found around the eyes of the raccoon.
 The raccoon has a thick layer of fur which keeps it warm during the cold winters and raccoons also have extremely sensitive and dexterous front paws with raccoons having been observed turning doorknobs and opening jars.